PCMDI/pcmdi.github.io/research/metrics/index.md

 ---
 ## Updates
-- [**v1.0.0-beta**][v1.0.0-beta]: Release of summary statistics for extratropical modes of variability in CMIP5 and CMIP6, and for monsoon precipitation onset, decay, and duration in CMIP5 (18 June 2019)
+- [**v1.0.0-beta**][v1.0.0-beta] (18 June 2019): Release of summary statistics for extratropical modes of variability in CMIP5 and CMIP6, and for monsoon precipitation onset, decay, and duration in CMIP5.
-- [**v1.0.0-alpha**][v1.0.0-alpha]: Release of summary statistics for extratropical modes of variability in CMIP5 and CMIP6 (31 May 2019).
+- [**v1.0.0-alpha**][v1.0.0-alpha] (31 May 2019): Release of summary statistics for extratropical modes of variability in CMIP5 and CMIP6.

 [v1.0.0-beta]: {{site.baseurl}}/research/metrics/index.html
 [v1.0.0-alpha]: {{site.baseurl}}/research/metrics/index_v1.0.0-alpha.html